-- 1. Press MENU > BANK 1 > Edit. - 2.
-Use the Bank knob to select the bank that the custom control you want to copy is on, or select the bank button directly. - 3.
+- Press MENU > BANK 1 > Edit.
+Click Navigation Menu > Custom Control > Editor (Beta). - 2.
+Use the Bank knob to select the bank that the custom control you want to copy is on, or select the bank button directly.
+Click Bank X to select the bank that the custom control you want to copy is on. - 3.
 Use the CC knob to select the custom control that you want to copy, or select the custom control on the bus directly.
-If the custom control has a macro recorded, an \ is shown next to the number. - 4.
-Press Copy. - 5.
-Select the custom control that you want to paste into. - 6.
-Press Paste.
+If the custom control has a macro recorded, an is shown next to the number.
+Click the custom control that you want to copy. - 4.
+Press Copy.